-Disabling Unused HTTP Verbs
+4.13 Disabling Unused HTTP Verbs

-It is a good idea to disable all unused HTTP verbs so they cannot be used by intruders.
+It's a good idea to disable all unused HTTP verbs so they can't be used by intruders.

 In the default JasperReports Server installation, the following HTTP verbs are not used, but they are allowed.
-To make it easier to disable the verbs, they are listed in a single block of code in <js-webapp>/WEB-INF/web.xml.
+To make it easier to disable the verbs, they're listed in a single block of code in <js-webapp>/WEB-INF/web.xml.
 As in the code immediately above, the URL pattern / applies the security constraint to all access to the server, including web service requests.